ccooper1982/ali/README.md

 ## Design
 - Qt6 for the UI
 - Partitions, filesystems and mounting: `libblkid` and `libmount`
-- Everything else: pipe to command (`popen()`) or parsing files (i.e. `/etc/locales.gen`)
+- Everything else: open pipe (`popen()`) or parsing files (i.e. `/etc/locales.gen`)

 ## Usage
 - There is a custom ISO, created with [archiso](https://wiki.archlinux.org/title/Archiso)
 - Run the ISO in Virtual Box
 - The display server is not started on boot, this is to allow creating partitions/filesystem
-- Run `startx` to start the display server
+- Run `startx`
-- Uses `openbox` window manager and to run ali
+- An `openbox` session is started
-- During install, there is minimal log entries in the UI, so during `pacstrap` and `pacman` shows no work, but they are running
+- The UI has a log view.
+It is separate from the main log, displaying minimal information.
+So some operations appear dead (i.e. `pacstrap` and `pacman`), but they are running
-- Right-click on the desktop then select "Log Out" to return to the terminal (all other options do nothing, and will be removed)
+- You can right-click on the desktop, then select "Log Out" to return to the terminal (all other options do nothing, and will be removed)
-- Log file in `/var/log/ali/install.log` with full logs
+- Full log file: `/var/log/ali/install.log`

 ## Development